biondizzle/error-lite/README.md

 # Error Lite
-Nifty lite new error type creation for go
+Nifty error type creation for go

+Note: This go module is irrelevant for pretty much everyone.
+Just use the "errors" package built into go.